2 days Stift Heiligenkreuz for connoisseurs

-This is an Austria vacation with hiking for connoisseurs.
-We take two days for our Heiligenkreuz Abbey Austria and Mayerling Castle hiking tour for connoisseurs in the Vienna woods.
-Heiligenkreuz Abbey in Lower Austria we visited a few years ago.
-Our insights behind the scenes of the monastery we want to deepen this time.
+This is an Austria vacation to savor with hiking.
+We take two days for our Heiligenkreuz Abbey Austria and Mayerling Castle hiking tour in the Vienna woods.
+We visited Heiligenkreuz Abbey in Lower Austria a few years ago.
+This time we want to deepen our insights behind the scenes of the monastery.
 We stay in one of the guest rooms in the monastery.
-In addition, we may on this from Klösterreich organized press trip to take a look at rooms that are not open to the public.
+In addition, we may take a look at rooms that are not open to the public during this press trip organized by Klösterreich.
 Our first visit made us curious.
 This time we get deep insights into life in the Abbey of Heiligenkreuz.

 Father John Paul Chavanne is responsible for public relations in the monastery.
 He welcomes us for a simple lunch.
 This is served in the Gästerefektorium.
 Two long tables are ready for the monastery guests.
 Unlike in the St. Paul's Abbey in Lavanttal we do not eat in the refectory of the monks.
 That would not be feasible for 97 monks, who currently live in Heiligenkreuz Abbey.